jtenner/FMC-fabric/README.md

 ## Features

-There are currently four main features.
+List of main features.
 Everything is configurable in ingame options menu called 'FMC...'

 ### Crosshair